-Over time, the average fee paid by Ethereum users has become too costly for small transactions.
-For example, if the network fee is around $20 (USD), sending $20 worth of Ether (ETH) or another digital asset is not worth it.
+Over time, the average fee paid by Ethereum users became too costly for small transactions.
+For example, if the network fee is around $20 (USD), sending $20 worth of ether (ETH) or another digital asset is not worth it.
 These high fees make the network less attractive, especially for beginners.

-will burn the fee, reducing the overall supply of Ether (ETH).
+EIP-1559 proposed a new transaction pricing mechanism that creates a base fee for each block.
+The blockchain burns the fee, reducing the overall supply of ETH.
 This effect will create deflationary pressure on the cryptocurrency.

 The base fee changes for each block depending on network demand.
-If a block becomes more than 50% full with transactions, the base fee will increase and vice versa.
+If a block becomes more than 50% full with transactions, the base fee increases and vice versa.
 This mechanism attempts to keep a half-full equilibrium level for the majority of blocks.

 Inbuilt into Ethereum is a difficulty time bomb that makes mining Ethereum increasingly more difficult.
 When we reach the difficulty time bomb, the time it takes to mine a new block will be so long that profitability for miners will drop, and transactions will be too slow.
 Developers want to make sure that miners have no choice but to stop mining Ethereum 1.0 and move over to Ethereum 2.0 upon release.

-While we can’t say for sure, the deflationary mechanisms are expected to raise the price of ETH.
-Such expectation could be related to the fact that, after the update, Ethereum will burn the ETH base fee of all blockchain transactions.
+While we can’t say for sure, the deflationary mechanisms could raise the price of ETH.
+Such expectation could be related to the fact that, after the update, Ethereum has begun burning the ETH base fee of all blockchain transactions.

-Similar to Bitcoin, the current mechanism works similarly to a bid.
-The more you pay for transaction fees (or gas costs), the more likely your transaction will be picked quickly and validated by miners.
-But after the London update, you will no longer need to select the gas price you pay when making Ethereum transactions.
+Like Bitcoin, the old mechanism worked similarly to a bid.
+The more you paid for transaction fees (or gas costs), the more likely your transaction was picked quickly and validated by miners.
+After the London update, you no longer need to select the gas price you pay when making Ethereum transactions.